MU-Enigma/Enigma-WebDev-FoodApp/README.md

 # 🍕 Food Order React App

 A modern food ordering application built with React and Express.js.
 This project demonstrates full-stack development with real-time data fetching, form handling, and order management.
+(WE HAVE PROVIDED YOU THE CSS AND BACKEND CODE.)

 ## 📺 Target UI Demo